-- C.01 Development parcels are required to have at least one street frontage of 20m or more on land zoned E2 Commercial Centre, MU1 Mixed Use or E3 Productivity Support. - C.02 Exceptions to the minimum building street frontage will be considered: - if Council is satisfied that due to the physical constraints of the site or adjoining sites it is not possible for the building to be erected with at least one street frontage of 20m or more, and

-• the development meets the objectives of this clause.
+- C.01 Development parcels are required to have at least one street frontage of 20m or more. - C.02 Exceptions to the minimum building street frontage will be considered: - if Council is satisfied that due to the physical constraints of the site or adjoining sites it is not possible for the building to be erected with at least one street frontage of 20m or more, and - the development meets the objectives of this clause.